Adel Bordbari

 I must move fast, you understand me

-Having smiled with the previous track, I Know It’s Over is totally the opposite. the title, the mood, a lower tempo, gloomy lyrics, and Morrissey’s singing all contribute to this atmosphere. he describes his life as compared to the moment before getting buried as if he dies everyday as going back to the most instinctual cry for help, asking his mother for help. it’s a love song about someone jealous, angry, and hopeless. probably unlucky too because he feels like even “the knife” and “the sea” want to attack and murder him.
+After smiling at the previous track, I Know It’s Over delivers the opposite.
+The title, the mood, the slower tempo, the gloomy lyrics, and Morrissey’s vocals all contribute to its somber tone.
+He compares his life to the moment before burial—as if he dies a little every day—returning to the most primal cry for help, calling for his mother.
+It’s a love song about someone who’s jealous, angry, and hopeless.
+Probably unlucky, too, since he feels like even “the knife” and “the sea” want to murder him.

 Love is natural and real